 It has been a long and exciting two weeks.
 October 1st was China’s National Holiday, the day that the New China was established (kind of like Yom Ha’atzmaut for Israel).
 So in honor of Mao and his vision for this country, everyone in China gets a week off.
 Knowing that I was going to have a week off in October my parents made plans to come and visit me.
-The plan was to meet them in Shanghai, then fly to Beijing, and then spend some time in Qinhuangdao.
+The plan was to meet them in Shanghai, fly to Beijing, and then spend some time in Qinhuangdao.

 The plan was to meet my parents as they came out of customs.
-My parents were already on the flight to China when I realized this so I couldn’t get in touch with them to tell them I would be late.
-Also, in order for me to get to the airport in time (in Tianjin), I had to take a 4 hour train ride that left at 4:30 am.
+My parents were already on the flight to China when I realized that we were flying into different airports so I couldn’t even get in touch with them to tell them I would probably be late.
+Also, in order for me to get to the airport on time (in Tianjin), I had to take a 4 hour train ride that left at 4:30 am.
 The train was packed.
 It was so crowded because everyone was heading home to see their families for the upcoming week off.
 Picture those trains in India that are packed to the gills where people are sitting on the roof of the train just to have a place to sit.
 My train ride felt similar to that.
-In the end everything worked out and I made it to Shanghai and was able to meet up with my parents.
+I was stressed the whole time I was traveling but in the end everything worked out and I made it to Shanghai and was able to meet up with my parents.

 As we were leaving the park, it began to rain.
 Luckily right next to the park, was the Shanghai Museum.
 So we ran in there for cover.